siemens/jailhouse/Documentation/debug-output.md

 Similar to the hypervisor configuration, a zero value for con-divider will skip initialisation of the UART interface.

-con-clock-reg and con-gate-nr are currently only available on ARM 8250.
+con-clock-reg and con-gate-nr are currently only available on ARM 8250 and 8250-8.

 On x86, VGA output is not available for inmates.